photocyte/doSameSpeciesLiftOver_nextflow/README.md

 ```

 ## Known issues
-- Splitting of FASTA files to a sub-record level (e.g. using non-default values for `params.splitDepth` `params.splitSize` `params.recordSplit` and `params.extraBases`), leads to an incorrect liftover file.
+1. Splitting of FASTA files to a sub-record level (e.g. using non-default values for `params.splitDepth` `params.splitSize` `params.recordSplit` and `params.extraBases`), leads to an incorrect liftover file.
 I believe the NextFlow logic is correct, so the problem is something I don't understand about blat, chainfiles, and/or liftover files.
-- blat isn't multithreaded.
+2. blat isn't multithreaded.
 Could use [pblat](https://github.com/icebert/pblat) instead.
+3. Without sub-record splitting, and without multithreading, the script can't take advantage of parallel computing resources very well.
+So, it takes a looong time for a whole genome liftover.
+The script is probably best used in a genome assembly tweaking context, where two versions of a single scaffold can be lifted over.
+It runs pretty fast in that context.
+4. Features which transverse "N" gaps, are oftentimes not lifted over properly.
+This is even with no sub-record splitting, and the `-extendThroughN` parameter for blat.
+The `rescue_unlifted_features` node attempts to fix some of the more trivial edge cases, but doesn't work super well.
+5. Could use [CrossMap](http://crossmap.sourceforge.net), to liftover things like .bam, .vcf files, but was quite buggy for me & couldn't get it to work.

 ## Workflow flowchart